dmwm/PHEDEX/Documentation/README/README-Webserver.txt

+*** PLEASE REFER TO Documentation/WebConfig/README.txt FOR NOW.
+THIS DOCUMENT NEEDS TO BE MERGED THERE.  ***

 This document explains how to host the PhEDEx web browser.
 Usually there is only one web browser for the entire experiment; an average site deploying PhEDEx most definitely isn't expected to host the web